 Your outdoor lifestyle will change as new friends and neighbors come and go, your family grows, and your hobbies shift to new interests.

-Perhaps you’d enjoy the fire pit or hot tub through the rainy winter months if they were more sheltered.
+Perhaps you’d enjoy your fire pit or hot tub through the rainy winter months if they were more sheltered.

 Before you make any changes to your outdoor patio, it is important to assess your needs.
-Be sure to keep in mind how your outdoor needs may change so you can make adjustments, so that you can enjoy it for many years.
+Be sure to keep in mind how your outdoor needs may change so you can make adjustments that will allow you to enjoy it for many years.

 What Does My Current Patio Offer, and What Do I Need to Change?